Szybet/Yatchy/hardware/time-accuracy.md

 ## End conclusions & Future
 It's a bit worse than I thought, but it's okay, but you should decide for your own.
 I will probably in the future use 5ppm quartz instead of 20ppm ones.
 The 5 ppm are harder to source, but are 4 times better than the 20ppm ones (Any 32khz quartz will fit, it just needs to be 12.5pF)

+If you feel like it, you could just create a module / do some hacky soldering an attach a modern rtc ic to yatchy via the module pins and use that ;)